NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

    tapis files upload agave://designsafe.storage.default/YOUR_NAME/applications/mpiCompileRun.YOUR_NAME-0.0.1 wrapper.sh

-We now have an application ready and wating to compile our code and run it!
+We now have an application ready and waiting to compile our code and run it!

 .. hint::

-   A demonstration is contained at end of the Video
+   A demonstration is contained at the end of the Video

    .. raw:: html